 Hospital Resources for Surrogacy Birth

-Sarah provides education and resources for hospitals and healthcare providers to assist them to provide the best care for surrogates, intended parents and babies.
+Sarah provides education and resources for hospitals and healthcare providers to assist them with a surrogacy birth and to care for surrogates, intended parents and babies.

 You can read a broad overview of surrogacy in Australia.